This post may contain affiliate links. Click here to read my full disclosure.

 2. Invest your Tax Return to Make Money

-According to Your Money Geek, every year across America, households grapple with how to invest their tax refund.
+According to Wealth of Geeks, every year across America, households grapple with how to invest their tax refund.
 The first item to determine is if you got the maximum tax refund you could have.

 Every year thousands of household miss out on lots of tax credits because they incorrectly assume the refund the received was the maximum possible.
 Most taxpayers sadly wait until tax season, mid-Jan to April 15th to plan their taxes.
 As such they miss out in the tax planning maneuvers that must be completed by Dec.
 31.

 Before investing, create a tax budget now for 2019.
 Print off a list of all the tax incentives you may be eligible for and consider what actions are necessary to maximize your tax planning.